Why replace sugar? How?

-Some people claim that stevia has a bitter after-taste or a taste like licorice.
-They are referring to false stevia adulterated with maltitol, xylitol, or erythritol.
-If you are not sure or the supplier nor of the quality of the stevia, again, read the label, and beware of false stevia.
+Some people claim that stevia has a bitter after-taste.
+They may be referring to false stevia adulterated with maltitol, xylitol, or erythritol.
+If you are not sure of the supplier nor of the quality of the stevia, again, read the label, and beware of false stevia.

 Regarding health via food, stevia certainly compares favorably with artificial sweeteners.

-Of course, the concern about artificial sweeteners, such as saccharin and aspartame, is not new.
+The concern about artificial sweeteners, such as saccharin and aspartame, is not new.
 They can be toxic for some people, even in small quantities.
 If you are in doubt, do your own research, and think for yourself.
-The fact that you do not notice an immediate does not mean that there is no chronic effect.
+The fact that you do not notice an immediate effect does not mean that there is no chronic effect.